 Colin was also a competent lower order batsman, who often acted as the Welsh county’s night-watchman.
 He had also performed this job with Middlesex, for whom he hit a career best 96 against Gloucestershire at Uxbridge in 1984.

 During the 1996 season, Colin lost his place in the 1st XI to Adrian Shaw, who was a more capable batsman.
 Colin was duly awarded a Benefit Year by Glamorgan in 1997, and left the playing staff at the end of the season.
 He played for Wales Minor Counties from 1998 until 2004, before working for the Sports Council of Wales.
 He was also a member of Glamorgan’s cricket committee before being Managing Director of Cricket during the 2011 season.
-Colin currently works for Welsh Boxing.
+Colin is currently CEO of Welsh Boxing.

 METSON, Colin Peter